 speaker

 Yeah, Frank, you know, as we mentioned last quarter, I mean, we did see a partial normalization of inventory that we saw a bit of a drawdown last quarter.
-As we mentioned last quarter, it was about a week that was in Q2.
+As we mentioned, last quarter was about a week that was in Q2.
 And we saw roughly about half of it recover in this quarter.
-So again, it's a small impact overall.
+So, again, it's a small impact overall.
 We feel that it's important to keep investors updated on the impact generally.
-Because, you know, these fluctuations quarterly are completely, you know, part of our business depends on where the quarter ends and so forth.
-With respect to Q4, we continue to expect, you know, top line growth from revenues as well as we continue to expect, you know, patient ads.
-Maybe Jeff Dierks, do you want to comment anything on the expectations on Q4?
+As you know, these fluctuations quarterly are completely, you know, Part of our business depends on where the quarter ends and so forth.
+With respect to Q4, we continue to expect, you know, top-line growth from revenues as well as we continue to expect, you know, patient ads.
+I mean, maybe Jeff Dirks, do you want to comment anything on the expectations on Q4?

 speaker